zphang/jiant-site/documentation/README.md

 Setting `transfer_paradigm = frozen` will only train the target-task specific components while training for a target task.
 If using ELMo and `sep_embs_for_skip = 1`, we will also learn a task-specific set of ELMo's layer-mixing weights.

+[`copa_bert.conf`](https://github.com/nyu-mll/jiant/blob/master/config/copa_bert.conf) shows an example setup using a single task without pretraining, and can serve as a reference.

 ## Saving Preprocessed Data